fsprojects/Z3Fs/README.md

 ### TODO ###

 - Check correctness of examples carefully.
-- Examine difficult modules including uninterpreted functions and bit-vectors.
+- Implement other theories: Arrays, Datatypes and Quantifiers.
 - Rearrange modules; many functions are in wrong places.
 - Rewrite ToString() for pretty-printing.
 - Standardize the use of %A and %O.